D-Cassidy/qlearning-snake-ai/README.md

     - **Added default penalty** of -1 for nothing happening
     - **Removed reward/penalty** for moving towards/away from food
     - **Changed state given** to include relative position of snake to food, rather than absolute position of food
+- **Observations**: This one seems to learn very slowly which I didn't expect.
+I added the ability to turn off the game visualization so it can train much faster but it seems to be worse than the last iteration despite twice the training.
+I guess the reward for moving towards the food was quite important, but I think I'll just tweak the parameters and try again.

+#### Iteration 3:
+- **Changes**
+    - **Epsilon Decay** to 0.999
+    - **Minimum Epsilon** to 0.1
+    - **Increased Food Reward** to +500
+    - **Decreased Losing Penalty** to -100
+    - **Increased step penalty** to -2
+- **Observations**: I've realized that the state-action space is simply too large for this to converge to a consistent behavior.
+I'm gonig to reset the parameters to the initial setup and make the state given simply the relative position to food and nothing else.

+#### Iteration 4:
+- **Changes**
+    - **Epsilon Decay** to 0.995
+    - **Minimum Epsilon** to 0.01
+    - **Changed State Tuple** to include only relative position to food to reduce state-action space size
 - **Observations**:

 ### Installation